BenRStutzman/conjulameos/README.md

       > correct: Correto!/Ótimo!/Fixe!<br>
       > incorrect: Incorreto./Opa./Não.<br>
       > try: Tente
-3. Include three blank lines after the above header information for each language section
+3. Include three blank lines after the above header information for each language section.
 4. Within each language section, separate each verb section (e.g. all the conjugations of 'querer') with two blank lines.
 5. Within each verb section, separate each tense section (e.g. all the